mnot/I-D/http-key/draft.md

 The "b" modifier matches if both lists contain a value that begins with the same sequence of characters as the parameter value (after unquoting).

-### "I": Case Insensitivity Flag
+### "C": Case Sensitivity Flag

-The "I" modifier always matches, and has the side effect of case normalising the list values to lowercase for purposes of subsequent matches (i.e., the match modifiers to its right, lexically).
+The "C" modifier always matches, and has the side effect of reverting the case normalisation of the header lists (see #4 in the list above), so that subsequent matches become case sensitive.

-	I know this is from regex, but almost all header matching will be case-insensitive -- wouldn't it be more efficient to flag only when a match is case-sensitive?

 ### "N": Not Flag